haimbilia/BuyHub/readme.txt

     => 061673 - Admin UI: Checkbox is not selected on the table after editing the record on the whole system => 061680 - Admin UI: Time selection functionality should be there while adding badge link condition.
-    => 061687 - Admin UI: Design is not consistent while adding and editing the ribbons
+    => 061687 - Admin UI: Design is not consistent while adding and editing the ribbons => 061717 - Admin UI: Previous added links are not showing while adding the new links under the navigation section

 New Features:
     => Admin shipped products listing page